 How to Convert MP3 to MIDI in FL Studio

 Developed by the Belgian company called Image-Line, FL Studio is also one of the popular DAW products that have been around since 1997.
-Of course, we have seen numerous updates during all these years and the latest version has been launched just a couple of weeks ago.
-This software works both on macOS and Windows operating systems and among numerous features, you can also find MP3 to MIDI converter.
+Of course, we have seen numerous updates during all these years, and the latest version was launched just a couple of weeks ago.
+This software works both on macOS and Windows operating systems, and among numerous features, you can also find MP3 to MIDI converter.

-Things are pretty simple here, as all you need to do is to import the desired music file and click on “Edit Sample”.
+Things are pretty simple here, as all you need to do is import the desired music file and click on “Edit Sample.”
 Once you do that, the so-called Edison, which is an audio editing and recording tool, will open.
-The next you need to do is to click on “Tools” and then select “Convert to score”.
+The next you need to do is to click on “Tools” and then select “Convert to score.”

-There are actually numerous kinds of MIDI conversion, which we can classify by different criteria.
+There are numerous kinds of MIDI conversion, which we can classify by different criteria.
 In this article, we will stick to the types referring to the audio-to-MIDI conversion.
-Those would be melody, harmony and drum MIDI conversion.
+Those would be melody, harmony, and drum MIDI conversion.

 This converts the harmony of the track to MIDI.
 This may include keyboards, pads, guitars, or backing vocals.